Bishwas-py/fiverr-scraping-api/README.md

 }

 ```

+### Precautions
+Please follow these precautions while using the fiverr api:
+- Try not to scrape the same url frequently without any break
+- Try to scrape multiple url in some time internal/break

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.